brollin/speak-the-spire-talon/README.md

 TODO: I will write actual instructions in the future, but for now take a look at all of the voice commands in [say_the_spire.talon](./say_the_spire.talon).

+### Known limitations

+Some actions don't have voice commands yet, so you will need to use a mouse or the talonhub/community voice commands.
+Here are the list of things that aren't supported quite yet:

+- The main game menus have decent coverage, but not yet complete coverage.
+- No built-in way to scroll up and down.
+- No way to deselect cards in a multicard selection situation, such as when you use the gambler's brew potion.
+- "Wheel of Change" and "Match and Keep" events.

+See something else?
+File an issue!

 ## Contributing

 Please help me make this better by filing issues or submitting pull requests!